Featured image

 The University of Manchester cyber attack reminds us that protecting research data, intellectual property and personal records requires more than reactive measures.
 Organisations should take proactive steps to strengthen their cyber security posture and ensure they’re ready for similar threats.
 Based on what we’ve learned from this incident, here’s what to do:

-1. Review access controls – Enable multi-factor authentication (MFA) across all systems, especially for remote and admin access.
+1. Review access controls – Enable multi-factor authentication across all systems, especially for remote and admin access.
 Limit privileged accounts and rotate credentials regularly.

 2. Audit and decommission legacy systems – Identify outdated servers, apps or unused accounts.
 Patch or retire anything that’s no longer essential to avoid easy entry points for attackers.